xfoa/spud/docs/protocol.md

   unwilling to proceed; the client must treat the connection as failed.
 * `Features`: negotiated feature bitmap, defined as `client.features & server.features`.
+* `Key timeout`: server key-release timeout in milliseconds.
+* `Auth required`: `1` if the server has authentication enabled, `0` otherwise.
+  The client may refuse to proceed if it requires authentication but the server does not advertise it.

+#### `0x03` AuthFailed (server -> client)

+Sent by the server when the client provides an incorrect or missing passphrase while the server has `require_auth` enabled.
+The server closes the TCP connection immediately after sending this message.

 ### Lifecycle

 1. Client opens a TCP connection (with `TCP_NODELAY`) to `host:port` within the connect timeout.
-2. Client sends `Hello`, then reads `HelloAck` within the connect timeout.
-3. Server records the peer IP in its authorized set after replying.
+2. Client sends `Hello` (including passphrase if `require_auth` is enabled).
+3. Server verifies the passphrase when `require_auth` is enabled:
+   * If valid: server sends `HelloAck` and records the peer IP.
+   * If invalid or missing: server sends `AuthFailed` and closes the connection.
+4. Client reads the server's reply. `AuthFailed` is reported as an authentication error in the UI.
-4. Client opens a UDP socket and `connect()`s it to the same `host:port`.
+5. Client opens a UDP socket and `connect()`s it to the same `host:port`.
 UDP packets may now flow.
-5. Both sides keep the TCP socket open as a liveness signal.
+6. Both sides keep the TCP socket open as a liveness signal.
 Either side closing it terminates the session.
-6. When the server observes the TCP stream close, it removes the peer IP from its authorized set; subsequent UDP packets from that IP are dropped.
+7. When the server observes the TCP stream close, it removes the peer IP from its authorized set; subsequent UDP packets from that IP are dropped.
-7. The client also reads from the TCP socket in a background thread; an `EOF` or read error surfaces as a `Disconnected` event in the UI.
+8. The client also reads from the TCP socket in a background thread; an `EOF` or read error surfaces as a `Disconnected` event in the UI.

 The control channel is currently silent after `HelloAck`.
 Future work may add